What is Summit Sips?

 It's often difficult to document cocktail recipes without mentioning specific products by name.
-In many cases, certain brands of spirits, liqueurs, bitters etc. offer favors that are unique and may be required in order to properly complete a recipe.
-In addition, photographs that reveal product names, logos or promotional imagery do not typically represent an endorsement, but rather an honest disclosure of the tools or ingredients used, since access to alternatives may not always be available.
+In many cases, certain brands of spirits, liqueurs, bitters etc. offer flavors that are unique and may be required in order to properly complete a recipe.
+In addition, photographs that reveal product names, logos or promotional imagery do not typically represent an endorsement—just an honest disclosure of the tools or ingredients used—since access to alternatives may not always be available.

 That said, Summit Sips does sometimes recommend certain products believed to be superior for the task or recipe at hand.
 Occasionally, Summit Sips receives product samples and although it isn't always the case, you should assume that a product described or reviewed on Summit Sips may have been sent for that purpose free of charge.